AlessVolpe/LeaderboardSystem/README.md

-I find really important to say thank you for the [original implementation](https://github.com/DavidLeeds/hashmap.git) to [DavidLeeds](https://github.com/DavidLeeds), from his work I couldn't take his amazing work on the CMake files because it didn't fit my use case.
+I find really important to say thank you for the [original implementation](https://github.com/DavidLeeds/hashmap.git) to [DavidLeeds](https://github.com/DavidLeeds), from his repo I couldn't take his amazing work on the CMake files because it didn't fit my use case.

 ## Leaderboard or BOSTree